phoenixframework/phoenix/K_deployment.md

 Doing this helps us overcome one of [exrm's common issues](https://github.com/bitwalker/exrm#common-issues) by helping exrm know of all our dependencies so that it can properly bundle them into our release.
 Without this, our application will probably alert us about missing modules or a failure to start a child application when we go to run our release.

 Even if we list all of our dependencies, our application may still fail.
 Typically, this happens because one of our dependencies does not properly list its own dependencies.
 A quick fix for this is to include the missing dependency or dependencies in our list of applications.
-If you feel like helping the community, you can create an issue or a pull request to that project's repo, but it isn't necessary.
+If you feel like helping the community, you can create an issue or a pull request to that project's repo.

 In our `lib/hello_phoenix.ex` file, we need to start our endpoint as part of the `start/2` function.